-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company's ability to continue as a going concern is dependent upon it ability to raise sufficient funds in order to finance research and administrative expenses.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has a working capital deficiency of \$81,224 and accumulated losses of \$14,597,101, and that the Company's ability to continue as a going concern is dependent upon its ability to raise sufficient funds in order to finance research and administrative expenses.
 These matters, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.